Last Updated: July 15, 2014

-India is the second largest producer of cement in the world.
-The production of cement in India has increased at a compound annual growth rate (CAGR) of 9.7 per cent to reach 272 million tonnes (MT) in the period 2006–2013.
-It is expected to touch 407 MT by 2020.
+Cement is one of the core industries and plays a vital role in the growth and development of a nation.
+The cement industry of India is the second largest producer in the world.
+The production of cement has increased at a compound annual growth rate (CAGR) of 9.7 per cent to reach 272 million tonnes (MT) during FY 06–13.
+The production capacity is expected to grow to 550 MT by FY 20.

-India's potential in infrastructure is vast.
-It has the capacity to become the world's third largest construction market by 2025, adding 11.5 million homes a year to become a US$ 1 trillion a year market, according to a study by Global Construction Perspectives and Oxford Economics.
-This opens up a tremendous window of opportunity for the country’s cement industry.
+India's potential in infrastructure is huge.
+The country is expected to become the world's third largest construction market by 2025, adding 11.5 million homes a year to become a US$ 1 trillion a year market, according to a study by Global Construction Perspectives and Oxford Economics.

-The Indian cement sector is expected to witness positive growth in the coming years, with demand set to increase at a CAGR of more than 8 per cent in the period FY 2013–14 to FY 2015–16, according to the latest report titled ‘Indian Cement Industry Outlook 2016’ by market research consulting firm RNCOS.
-The report further observed that India’s southern region is creating the maximum demand for cement, which is expected to increase more in future.
+The Indian cement sector is expected to witness positive growth in coming years, with demand set to increase at a CAGR of more than 8 per cent during 2013–14 to 2015–16, according to the latest RNCOS report titled, ‘Indian Cement Industry Outlook 2016’.
+The report further observed, after analysing the regional trend of cement consumption, that the Southern region is creating maximum demand, which is expected to increase in future.